Flexible Solar Panel Guide

 How much do flexible solar panels cost?

 You can find flexible solar panels with outputs that range from 100 to 300 watts per hour.
-Expect to pay under $200 for a 100-watt flexible solar panel.
+Expect to pay less than $200 for a 100-watt flexible solar panel.
 The higher the wattage, the higher the cost.
 A 300-watt flexible solar panel will range in price up to $1,000.
 The price you pay will vary depending on the panel’s efficiency, capacity, brand and durability.

 » MORE: How much do solar panels cost?